What is ThINk?

 - Transactions can be at the same time or a different times

-All businesses seeking capital through the Network and all Members lending to businesses through the Network agree to limit transactions to within the parameters of this exemption.
+All businesses seeking capital through the Network and all Members lending to businesses through the Network agree to limit transactions to within the parameters of this exemption and other identified exemptions.

-ThINk is committed to helping its Members connect with local businesses and engage in local borrowing to create a win-win for both parties.
+ThINk is committed to helping its members connect with local businesses and engage in equity investment and local borrowing to create a win-win for both parties.

 Local investment model going statewide: